ComputerSocietyUNB/SoMeS/README.md

-# SoMeS
+# PyButler

-SoMeS, short for Social Media Sender, is a tool to automate sending one message to multiple social medias
+PyButler is a tool to automate sending one message to multiple social medias

 ## Setting up Twitter